gohugoio/hugo/content/getting-started/quick-start.md

 ---
 title: Quick Start
 linktitle: Quick Start
 description: Build an online bookshelf that lists books and their reviews.
-The Quick Start introduces you to HUGO's CLI, directory structure, configuration, theming, and even a simple deployment.
+The Quick Start introduces you to HUGO's CLI, directory structure, configuration, theming, and a simple deployment to GitHub Pages.
 date: 2013-07-01
 publishdate: 2013-07-01
 lastmod: 2017-02-19